FernandaCortez/PharmacomiRs/README.md

 # Tripartite Network construction.

 Construction of tripartite networks for each tumor subtype of breast cancer.
 The pharmacological information is integrated into genetic regulation networks (miRNA-gene) of 10k interactions inferred with mutual information.
 The association is based on previously reported Gene-Drug interactions in the "PharmacomiR" database.
+The networks were viewed with the "Cytoscape" network visualization software, the input file for this software was generated with iGraph in R.

 # Topological analysis of networks.